pytorch/pytorch/docs/libtorch.rst

    cmake -DBUILD_SHARED_LIBS:BOOL=ON -DCMAKE_BUILD_TYPE:STRING=Release -DPYTHON_EXECUTABLE:PATH=`which python3` -DCMAKE_INSTALL_PREFIX:PATH=../pytorch-install ../pytorch
    cmake --build . --target install

 To use release branch v1.6.0, for example, replace ``master`` with ``v1.6.0``.
-You will get errors if you do not have needed dependencies such as Python3's PyYAML package.
+You will get errors if you do not have needed dependencies such as Python3's PyYAML package, or `typing-extensions`.